All Episodes

 It feels like, hey, we don't have enough money to buy these nice homes.

-She's the one accused of uh cheating on her mortgages by claiming that both of her houses are her primary residence.
+She's the one accused of cheating on her mortgages by claiming that both of her houses are her primary residence.

-Um however, there's something new.
+However, there's something new.

-Her new defense is that uh she had a a loan estimate that was part of her paperwork, and on the loan estimate, she declared that her uh her house that was in question was a vacation home.
+And on the loan estimate, She declared that her house that was in question was a vacation home.

-Uh that it doesn't show that it's a primary residence.
+And that's the issue, that it doesn't show that it's a primary residence.

-And um she also had said it was an investment property at one point, not a second home.
+And she also had said it was an investment property at one point, not a second home.

 So some say that she even lied on the loan estimate, because on the loan estimate where she said it was a vacation home, it really wasn't.